Free Yoga for Grief: Week 1: Healing Grief in the Body with Gentle Awarenes

 Of course there are no real grades, but you may wish to go deeper by journaling each day this week about your relationship to your body.

-You may also subscribe to my newsletter (on the left side of this page) to receive a free download mp3 of me leading a body scan.
+You may also sign up to receive a free download mp3 of me leading a body scan – just fill out the form on the right side of the page.

 Jai, Heather